akashpawar6474/DSA-/README.md

 30. Distribute Coins in Binary Tree => this is postorder problem with lot of thought process where we will ask every child what do you want from parent
 31. Lowest Common Ancestor of Deepest Leaves => problem can be solved in two steps first find deepes level left and right boundary then find lca using dfs
 32. Delete Nodes And Return Forest => very good problem of dfs where we will graze while checking if curr node in target list or not
+33. Reduce Array Size to The Half => first create frequency table then store frequencies in maxHeap then do the process